 Some fruits have B vitamins too.
 These help your cat’s body make energy from food.
 They also keep your cat’s nervous system working well.

-Risks and Precautions Of Fruit For Cats
+Risks and Precautions Of Cats Eating Fruit

 Feeding fruit to cats requires care and knowledge.
 Some fruits can be harmful or even deadly for felines.